aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M07-Unit 6 Create an Azure private endpoint using Azure PowerShell.md

 1. If you are prompted to create storage for your Cloud Shell, ensure your subscription is selected and click on **Show advanced settings**.
 Please make sure you have selected your resource group **CreatePrivateEndpointQS-rg-<inject key="DeploymentID" enableCopy="false"/>** and enter **blob<inject key="DeploymentID" enableCopy="false"/>** for the **Storage account** and enter **blobfileshare<inject key="DeploymentID" enableCopy="false"/>** for the  **File share** , then click on **Create Storage**.

-1. Find and open **parameters.json** in **C:\AllFiles\AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions-prod\Allfiles\Exercises\M07** folder.
-Open it in Notepad and find the line "value": "GEN-UNIQUE".
-Replace the placeholder GEN-UNIQUE string with a unique value for your webapp name.
-Save this change.

 1. On the toolbar of the Cloud Shell pane, select the **Upload/Download files** icon, in the drop-down menu, select **Upload** and upload the following files **template.json** and **parameters.json** from **C:\AllFiles\AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions-prod\Allfiles\Exercises\M07** into the Cloud Shell home directory one by one.